chrisgrieser/obsidian-quadro/README.md

 ![Showcase Extraction](./docs/showcase-extraction.png)

-The underlying plain text view of the file looks like this:
+The underlying plaintext view of the file looks like this:

 ```md
 Filepath: ./Extractions/Career Visions/Career Visions 001.md